WhitneyBrummet/2048-clone/README.md

   - Play button (to go to game page)
   - How to play button

+#### A How To Play Page
+  - Explanation to the basic rules and mechanics of the game

 #### A Game Page (page to play the game)
   - Current Score
   - Best Score